 - Press the power button to select Wipe data/factory reset.

-- Use the volume down button to toggle the selection to Yes – delete all user data setting.
+- Use the volume down button to toggle the selection to Yes – delete all user data settings.

 - Press the power button to select Yes – delete all user data.

-- Once the reset finished, press the power button to select Reboot system now.
+- Once the reset is finished, press the power button to select Reboot system now.

 Boot into Safe Mode